 Pour the Wild Turkey Rye Whiskey mixture into the chilled, absinthe-rinsed glass

-Squeeze the lemon twist gently over the drink to release its oils – some will use it as a garnish on the rim of the glass afterward, but rarely drop it into the drink itself
+Squeeze the lemon twist gently over the drink to release its oils.
+Then, use it as a garnish on the rim of the glass or set it aside.
+Most people don’t drop it in the drink

 History of the Sazerac – the world’s oldest cocktail

-The story goes that the recipe for the Sazerac cocktail is actually the oldest known mixed drink recipe in the world.
-According to mixologist lore, we have New Orleans apothecary Antoine Peychaud to thank for what would become one of the world’s most popular whiskey cocktails.
+The story goes that the recipe for the Sazerac cocktail is one of the oldest known mixed drink recipe in the world.
+According to mixologist lore, we have New Orleans apothecary, Antoine Peychaud, to thank for what would become one of the world’s most popular whiskey cocktails.

-He was the inventor of Peychaud’s Bitters, which he mixed with cognac to create a signature ‘toddy’ – the name for cocktails at the time.
-The Sazerac Coffee House (AKA saloon) in New Orleans picked up on the theme, and started serving it under this name.
-This is how the first named cocktail came to be.
+He was the inventor of Peychaud’s Bitters, which he originally mixed with cognac to create a signature drink that evolved into the Sazerac.
+The Sazerac Coffee House (AKA saloon) in New Orleans picked up on the theme and started serving this drink under its name, marking it as one of the first named cocktails.

-Rye whiskey became the go-to liquor of choice in a recipe for the Sazerac cocktail around the 1890s, and in the 1984s, anise liqueur was substituted for absinthe, which was banned state-side until 2007.
+By the 1890s, rye whiskey became the go-to liquor of choice in a recipe for the Sazerac cocktail, and in the 1980s, anise liqueur was substituted for absinthe, which was banned in the United States until 2007.

 What is the flavour of a Sazerac rye whiskey cocktail?

-The first thing you need to realise when you learn how to make a Sazerac is that it is essentially a celebration of rye whiskey.
+When learning to make a Sazerac, the first thing to know is that it’s all about celebrating rye whiskey.
 This beautifully balanced drink uses the sweetness of the sugar and the complex notes of the bitters to build the cocktail and show off the character of the rye, so it’s essential to choose a good one.
 We love Wild Turkey Rye with its vanilla and spice notes, spicy citrus aroma, and long, supple finish.

 What’s the difference between an Old Fashioned and a Sazerac?